 After university he worked as an actor in summer stock theatre.
-Shortly afterward, he signed with a Toronto model agency and a year later with a Personal Manger.
+Shortly afterwards, he signed with a Toronto model agency and a year later with a Personal Manger.
 This led to a decade long career as a model, working in Toronto, Montreal, Chicago, New York, Miami, and Vancouver.
-In addition to print work, he has appeared in television commercials for milk, beer, and soft drinks as well as major clothing brands.
+In addition to print work, he is an ACTRA member and has appeared in numerous television commercials.

-Stephen photographs most of his subject matter and attributes much of his skill as a photographer to his experience on the other side of the camera.
+Stephen photographs most of his subject matter and attributes much of his skill as a photographer to his experience and observations on the other side of the camera.

-Stephen lives and works out of his loft studio close to English Bay in Vancouver's West End.
+Stephen lives and works out of his loft apartment close to English Bay in Vancouver's West End.